 The EX122 Motorama Experimental Prototype Corvette, owned by Kerbeck Corvette, is known to be the oldest Corvette in the World.
 It was first shown to the public at the 1953 General Motors Motorama at the Waldorf-Astoria in New York City on January 17, 1953.
 It was six months before the first 1953 drove off the assembly line on June 30, 1953.

 Here are some other blog posts you might enjoy:

 We have a 1953 promotional video that details the design and engineering of the 1953 Chevrolet Corvette.
 It was created prior to the introduction of the production car.

-More than 1.4 million visitors the Motorama.
+More than 1.4 million visitors to Motorama.
 Motorama’s opening day in New York drew 45,000 visitors.
-There was a revue, with orchestra, singers, and dancers, and all the General Motor cars were beautifully displayed.
-Here are a couple of ads for the Motoramas which traveled around the country.
+There was a revue with an orchestra, singers, and dancers, and all the General Motor cars were beautifully displayed.
+Here are a couple of ads for the Motoramas, which traveled around the country.

 In this article, we will look at the history of the 1953 Corvette Postage Stamp.
-The US post office came out with 5 commemorative stamps in 2005: “America on the Move: 50s Sporty Cars.”
-Corvette historian and author, Noland Adams’ 1953 Corvette was on one of these United States Postage Stamps.
+The US post office came out with five commemorative stamps in 2005: “America on the Move: 50s Sporty Cars.”
+Corvette historian and author Noland Adams’ 1953 Corvette was on one of these United States Postage Stamps.

 Check out the 1953 Corvette Brochure: The Thrilling New Chevrolet Corvette – The American Sports Car of the Future!

 Learn about the history of Corvette manufacturing in St. Louis, Missouri.

 Do you enjoy going to Corvette events and auctions?
 You will find a list of Corvette events all over the United States on our Corvette Event and Car Show Listings.